nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 </table>
 </div>

-### Capture of documents
+### Capture of Documents

 Documents such as images, videos, attachments can be shared to Nuxeo.
-On iOS, from the "share" menu associated with a document, add the Nuxeo share destination.
-On android, the share extension is activated without required .
+On iOS, from the **Share** menu associated with a document, add the Nuxeo share destination.
+On android, the share extension is activated by default.

 <div>
 <table class="hover" style="border: 0px;">